Shakshuka with trout and asparagus - The Field

-Philippa Davis demonstrates the incredible versatility of trout and asparagus with this shakshuka - which can be served for brunch, lunch or light supper
+Trout and asparagus make wonderfully versatile ingredients for Philippa Davis' shakshuka - which may be served as brunch, lunch or a light supper

-Try Philippa Davis’ shakshuka with trout and asparagus for a wonderfully versatile dish than can be served for brunch, lunch or light supper.
-Inspired by the Arabic dish that poaches eggs in a lightly spiced tomato sauce, add trout and asparagus to make your supper seasonal.
+For something fantastically versatile, try Philippa Davis’ shakshuka with trout and asparagus.
+This can be served for brunch, lunch or even a light supper.
+Inspired by the Arabic dish that poaches eggs in a lightly spiced tomato sauce, make this supper seasonal by adding trout and asparagus.

 Asparagus is one of our favourite ingredients of the season, and we have plenty more recipes for inspiration.
 Adding exotic flavours is an excellent way to cook British asparagus.
 Try plaice with ras el hanout and roasted asparagus for an unexpected African twist on the home-grown green beauties.